 By Rebecca Toov You are listening to U of M Radio on your Historic Dial!
-Season 2: Episode 3.
-Another Way to Go From Minneapolis to...
+From 1938-1979, the Minnesota School of the Air brought educational programs...

 Fifty years ago, on November 7, 1967, President Lyndon B. Johnson signed into law the Public Broadcasting Act which created the Corporation for Public Broadcasting (CPB).
 To celebrate the 50th anniversary of the act, the American Archive of Public Broadcasting (AAPB) is encouraging organizations to share archival materials related to the history and preservation of public broadcasting.
 University of Minnesota Archives is happy to join them.